kitctf/www/talks/web3/slides.md

 ### Tools: web3.* & hardhat

- * Usefull for more advanced exploits
+ * Useful for more advanced exploits
  * Provide lots of dev tooling

 ---